olivier-boesch/CircuitPython-au-lycee/docs/en/index.md

 ```

 ## Many thanks to :
-A great thank to Antony Meunier, Engineering teacher in the lycée Saint éxupéry, for his help of the design of v1 of this board and his mastering in lasercut.
+To Antony Meunier, Engineering teacher in the lycée Saint éxupéry, for his help of the design of v1 of this board and his mastering in lasercut.
-A Ms Ourida Smahi, Sylvie Ségui et Chantal Le Nivet, technicians in physics and chemistry, for their help in the v1 assembly.
+To Ms Ourida Smahi, Sylvie Ségui et Chantal Le Nivet, technicians in physics and chemistry, for their help in the v1 assembly.